tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-To prevent a network attacker from modifying the reconstructed ClientHelloInner (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by computing ClientHelloOuterAAD as described below and passing it in as the associated data for HPKE sealing and opening operations.

-The server computes ClientHelloOuterAAD by making a copy of the ClientHelloOuter and replacing the `payload` field of the "encrypted_client_hello" extension with a byte string of the same length and zeros for contents.
-The structure is then reserialized as the ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}, which does not include the four-byte header from the Handshake structure.
-Note that this transformation preserves all length prefixes from the original ClientHelloOuter.
+To prevent a network attacker from modifying the reconstructed ClientHelloInner (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by passing ClientHelloOuterAAD as the associated data for HPKE sealing and opening operations.
+The ClientHelloOuterAAD is a serialized ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}, which matches the ClientHelloOuter except the `payload` field of the "encrypted_client_hello" is replaced with a byte string of the same length but whose contents are zeros.
+This value does not include the four-byte header from the Handshake structure.

-The client constructs the same value in the reverse order.
+The client constructs ClientHelloOuterAAD first, followed by ClientHelloOuter.
 First, the client predicts the length of the `payload` based on the HPKE AEAD and EncodedClientHelloInner.
-The client then constructs a ClientHelloOuter, setting `payload` to a byte string with the predicted length and zeros for contents.
-It then serializes ClientHelloOuterAAD as above, encrypts the payload, and replaces the placeholder string with the encrypted value.
+The client then constructs ClientHelloOuterAAD, setting `payload` to a byte string with the predicted length and zeros for contents.
+It finally encrypts the payload, and replaces the placeholder string with the encrypted value to compute ClientHelloOuter.

+The server then receives ClientHelloOuter and computes ClientHelloOuterAAD by making a copy and replacing the portion corresponding to the `payload` field with zeros.

+The payload and the placeholder strings have the same length, so it is not necessary for either side to recompute length prefixes when applying the above transformations.

 The decompression process in {{encoding-inner}} forbids "encrypted_client_hello" in OuterExtensions.
 This ensures the unauthenticated